 And that’s it!
 Now the pups have a place they can crawl inside to get out of the wind that’s always present on our hill.
 They can all be together which will make them happy, but still have room to get around one another.
 Also, I have a way to peak in at them to make sure they aren’t staying up late and ordering pizza.

 So a few followers on my Instagram page were mentioning their dogs would tear up the exposed insulation on the inside.
 Mine don’t chew or scratch things up, but if yours do then I would certainly recommend adding a layer of thin sheeting to the inside as well.
-Don’t forget I have a set of plans for this build.
-You can check those out here.
+Don’t forget I have a set of plans for this dog house build.

 That’s it for this one, I hope you enjoyed it!